johnyquest7/rust_med/plan.md

 - **Dependencies**: 6 new Rust crates for cryptographic operations

 The implementation is production-ready and follows security best practices for local authentication systems.

+---

+Update the JSON notes that are stored on disk to be encrypted using the DEK and decrypted when read using the DEK.